iRomain/generator-engine/README.md

-# generator-business
+# generator-engine
-A business scaffolding generator (with Yeoman)
+A engineering scaffolding generator (with Yeoman)